camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/05-concepts/05-lifecycle.html.md

 CMMN case instances and plan items go through a lifecycle of states during their execution.
 Depending on their state, different actions may be carried out to interact with them.
 Moreover, state transitions may automatically trigger changes in other plan items.
 The concrete lifecycle of a plan item depends on its plan item definition.

-The following descriptions cover the CMMN lifecycles as supported by the camunda engine.
+The following descriptions cover the CMMN lifecycles as supported by the Camunda engine.
 This is a subset of states and transitions that the CMMN standard defines.
 Any state or transition that is currently not supported is marked in grey.

 The descriptions in this section are general for the constructs they describe.
 Considerations that are specific for individual plan item definitions can be found in the respective sections of this guide.